aaronpowell/aaronpowell.github.io/src/documents/posts/2010-09-30-documentdataprovider-overview.md

---- cson
+---
   title: "Overview of the DocumentDataProvider"
   metaTitle: "Overview of the DocumentDataProvider"
   description: "What is the DocumentDataProvider, why does it exists, and how can it complete me?"
   revised: "2010-09-30"
   date: "2010-09-30"
-tags: ["umbraco","linq-to-umbraco","linq-to-umbraco-extensions"]
+  tags:
+    - "umbraco"
+    - "linq-to-umbraco"
+    - "linq-to-umbraco-extensions"
   migrated: "true"
-urls: ["/documentdataprovider-overview"]
+  urls:
+    - "/documentdataprovider-overview"
-summary: """
+  summary: ""

-"""
 ---
 ##Overview